Criticism, Personal growth, Writing advice

 Owning our mistakes

-Everyone makes mistakes at work — in every field you can name.
-Some errors, however, are more public than others.
-If you’re a journalist or published author, for instance, the mistakes you make on the job are glaringly public and might remain in print forever.
-I recall times when I made errors that were, luckily, caught by sharp editors before they made it to print.
+Everyone makes mistakes at work.
+Some professional errors, however, are more public than others.
+If you’re a journalist or published author, for instance, the mistakes you make on the job are public and remain in print forever.
+There were times when I made errors that were, luckily, caught by editors before they made it to print.
 But sometimes they weren’t caught — and I was humbled when my readers pointed them out.
-I learned early on that you really need to grow a thick skin in my profession.

 As sociologist Brene Brown notes, if you’re going to put yourself out there, expect to get your ass kicked.
-If you don’t want your ass kicked in public, work in a field where you won’t get noticed as much.
+But if you don’t want your ass kicked in public, you’re better suited to working in a career where you won’t get noticed.

-To miss the mark or make a mistake is part of being imperfectly human — even if your errors aren’t on public display.
-If you’re lucky, people will forget or overlook the mistakes you made, especially if you handle them with a sincere apology and make the appropriate correction as quickly as possible. ~CL
+Whatever you do, making mistakes is part of being imperfectly human — even if your errors aren’t on public display.
+If you’re lucky, people will forgive or overlook your errors, especially if you own them, apologize, and make the appropriate correction as soon as you can.

 Throughout my career, I've worked as a book production editor, travel magazine editor, features writer, and weekly newspaper columnist.
 My award-winning lifestyles features and essays have appeared in many national magazines and anthologies, including Newsweek, Reader's Digest, The Christian Science Monitor, Writer's Digest, Victoria, Better Homes & Gardens, Bella Grace, and more.
 My weekly Sunday "Life Lines" column ran for 14 years in The Daily Tribune (Royal Oak, MI) and won a First Place (Local Columns) award from the Michigan Press Association.
 My essay collection, Writing Home, includes 93 previously published columns and essays focusing on parenthood and family life.